Calibration of Straightener Rolls

 Tight gearing? - check this by doing the following:

--turn the power off and lock out, make sure the material is out of the feeder.
+the power off and lock out, make sure the material is out of the feeder.

 -remove the guards to expose the motor gears and turn them over by hand several revolutions.